isomerpages/moh-upec/_our-work/Community Responsiveness/DARE programme.md

 </div>
 <div class="isomer-card-body">
 <div class="isomer-card-title">Child and Infant CPR</div>
-<div class="isomer-card-description">In addition to the DARE programme, participants can learn how to perform
+<div class="isomer-card-description">Complementing the DARE programme, participants can also learn how to perform
-chest compressions and mouth-to-mouth ventilations on children (aged 1-12 years) and infants (under 1 year) in additional 30 minutes.</div>
+chest compressions and mouth-to-mouth ventilations on children (aged 1-12 years) and infants (under 1 year) in an additional 30 minutes.</div>
 </div>
 </div>
 <div class="isomer-card">